15 Jan 2019,

 #1.
 Comparable vehicle

-If you own a Hyundai sedan, then you cannot rent a BMW i8 or Tesla X on the insurance companies dime.
+Insurance companies will only cover the cost of a comparable rental vehicle to your own.
+For example, if you drive a Hyundai sedan, you cannot rent a BMW i8 or Tesla X at the insurance company’s expense.

 #2.
 Stop renting when they fix your car